IbrahimShamma99/ibrahimshamma99/README.md

 - Deep Work Rules for Focused Success in a Distracted World by Cal Newport

+- Making Sense of Stream Processing by Martin Kleppmann

 - Find Your Balance Point: Clarify Your Priorities, Simplify Your Life, and Achieve More by Brian Tracy

 - The Tech Resume Inside Out by Gergely Orosz